bonsai-rx/bonsai-rx.github.io/_pages/introduction.md

 {% include gallery %}

 One of the most important challenges in the development of such systems is dealing with time.
 Computers work by running sequences of instructions one after the other.
 However, events in the world---even a simple button press---do not wait for our programs to be ready.
-Also the effects (or actions) determined by software are often not instantaneous, and may require an unspecified amount of time to complete (e.g. moving a robotic arm; sending an email).
+Also the effects (or actions) determined by software are often not instantaneous, and may require an unspecified amount of time to complete, e.g. moving a robotic arm or sending an email.

-Setting up systems to handle these kinds of asynchronous events often requires specialized and careful software engineering, and can quickly become difficult to maintain and change.
+Setting up systems to handle these kinds of asynchronous events often requires specialized and careful software engineering, and they can quickly become difficult to maintain and change.

 Furthermore, in modern systems we are often forced to combine not just one, but a large number of devices, each with their own independent processing units.
 Managing all of these different parallel components can be a challenge even for experienced programmers.